Home > Recipes > Gluten-Free Blueberry Muffins (Banana Oat, Dairy-Free)

 • cinnamon

-How To Make Blueberry Banana Oatmeal Muffins
+How To Make Gluten-Free Blueberry Muffins

-• Add all ingredients in a small bowl.
+• Make and add the crumb topping: add all ingredients in a small bowl.
 Mix with your hand to combine.
+Sprinkle the topping evenly on top of the unbaked muffins.

 • Cool the muffins in the pan on a rack for 5 minutes, then remove to a wire rack to cool completely.
 Once cooled the texture improves and stiffens, and the insides aren’t wet anymore.